Forest Park

 In terms of water volume, it’s debatable how much more water enters the Des Plaines River as storm runoff than would otherwise occur naturally.
 By that I mean that some amount of precipitation would enter the waterways anyway, and all we do is route it, or try to.
 This is a different scenario from wastewater, which would not be present at all in the river if not for us.
 But while stormwater occurs naturally, and may eventually have found its way to the river, the fact is that by paving over much of the river’s watershed (it’s called watershed for a reason), we direct an almost unfathomable amount of runoff into our urban waterways that no longer has anywhere else to go, the consequences of which leads to floods, of course, and evermore complex feats of engineering, like Chicago’s Deep Tunnel (see more about that here).

 The extent to which it is treated and cleaned before discharge is important, because it isn’t just water entering our sewers.
 Imagine everything that might go down the drain during a heavy rain or a major thaw: salt, oil, antifreeze, fertilizer, plastic bags and other litter, pet refuse, tree limbs, dead animals, etc. In Cook County, which still uses combined sewers (wastewater and stormwater in the same system), the MWRD says that every public sewer line is now routed to one of its seven treatment facilities, subjecting stormwater to the same treatment as wastewater.
-When the sewer system isn’t overwhelmed by extreme weather events, that is.

 Storm drains are everywhere along the Des Plaines River Trail, like this one near Libertyville.